THATDONFC/hasskit/mobile_app.md

 ```
 <br>
 <br>
-Send a simple notification when the light turned on:
+Send a simple notification when the light turned on
 <br>
 ```
 automation: